KechrisLab/kechrislab.github.io/index.md

 # KECHRIS LAB

-<font size = "8"> Our research focuses on the development and application of statistical methods for analyzing -omics data
+<font size = "6"> Our research focuses on the development and application of statistical andn computational methods for analyzing omics data
 sets.
 </font>